swayongshen/swayongshen/README.md

-### Hi there, I'm Yong Shen, a computer science student in NUS. 👋
+### Hi there, I'm Yong Shen, a year 2 computer science student in NUS. 👋

 - 🌱 I’m currently learning CS2103T Software Engineering, CS2106 Operation Systems and CS2107 Introduction to Information Security.
 - 🥅 2021 Goals: Use Linux more, work on more projects and secure a summer internship.